gregdaynes/gregdaynes.github.io/_posts/2019-09-24-respect-your-guests.md

 There is a middle ground, web development has never been about extremes.
 Use your tools, and favourite frameworks all you want, you don't have to change that.
-But, consider the guests on on your website (or app).
+But, consider the guests on your website (or app).

 These are the people who you need to respect, you need to cater too, and who you want to come back.